ricardobeat/ricardobeat.github.com/_posts/2011-06-02-10-CoffeeScript-One-Liners-to-Impress-Your-Friends.md

 Conclusions
 -----------

-Modern languages rule.
-I'm surprised that some of the syntax in these map so closely to Scala, given they're oceans apart.
+Modern languages are amazingly expressive.
+I'm also surprised that some of the syntax in these map so closely to Scala, given they're oceans apart.

-You can [learn more about CoffeeScript here](http://jashkenas.github.com/coffee-script/), see a few more CoffeeScript snippets on [rosettacode](http://rosettacode.org/wiki/Category:CoffeeScript), and find me on Twitter [@ricardobeat](http://twitter.com/ricardobeat).
+You can [learn more about CoffeeScript here](http://jashkenas.github.com/coffee-script/), see a few more CoffeeScript snippets on [rosettacode](http://rosettacode.org/wiki/Category:CoffeeScript), and follow me on Twitter [@ricardobeat](http://twitter.com/ricardobeat).